Asone/ngeth/docs/provider/eth.md

 ## Block

 ### getBlockByNumber(blockNumber)
-get the block relative to its number.
+get the block according to its number.
 The parameter can be a number or a string containing a hexadecimal number.

 Returns an `Observable`

 ### getBlockByHash(hash)

-get the block relative to its hash.
+get the block according to its hash.

 Returns an `Observable`